PrefectHQ/prefect/docs/guides/ci-cd.md

 - **`Setup Python`** installs your selected version of Python.
 - **`Prefect Deploy`** installs the dependencies used in your flow, then deploys your flow. `env:` makes the `PREFECT_API_KEY` and `PREFECT_API_URL` secrets from your repository available as environment variables during this step's execution.

+For reference, the examples below can be found on their respective branches of [this repository](https://github.com/kevingrismore/cicd-example).

 === ".deploy"

     ```